Japan's 'solidarity' quake tax may be model to foot Covid-19 pandemic bill

 But Finance Minister Taro Aso flagged the chance of another special tax once the economy emerges from the pandemic's hit.

-"Whenever a crisis hit, we took bold fiscal steps and the current generation strived to share the burden," Aso told the lower house financial committee last month, suggesting debate over a tax hike cannot be avoided in the long run.
+"Whenever a crisis hit, we took bold fiscal steps and the current generation strived to share the burden," Mr Aso told the Lower House financial committee last month, suggesting debate over a tax hike cannot be avoided in the long run.

 Japan spent 31.3 trillion yen on reconstruction from the earthquake and tsunami - roughly the size of Egypt's economy - with another 1.6 trillion yen earmarked for the coming five years.